The peculiarity of the situation in the town of

 were left unemployed in Baikalsk must be supported till the beginning of

 operations of new enterprises in the town.
-Funds that are planned to subsidise the renewal of pulp production at BPPM, would most likely
+Funds that are planned to

 be more wisely directed towards support for former mill personnel and on